Harry S. Cummings

-Harry S.Cummings was elected as the first black Baltimore City Councilman in 1890 to the 17 ward.
+Harry S.Cummings was elected to the Baltimore City Council in 1890 from the 17 ward.
+He was the first black to hold the office.
 He notably defeated Louis Davenport 288 to 50 in 1907.
-While in office he was determined to use his influence to help the citizens of his ward.
-For example, he secured a scholarship to the Maryland Institute for Harry S. Pratt.
-Another instance was his position to introduce a bill requesting $400,000 for a new school building in his district to alleviate the overcrowding at the high school located at Pennsylvania Avenue and Dolphin Street.
+He secured a scholarship to the Maryland Institute for Harry S. Pratt.
+He introduced a bill requesting $400,000 for a new school building in his district to alleviate the overcrowding at the high school located at Pennsylvania Avenue and Dolphin Street.
 While practicing law, he also was recommended by City Councilman Hiram Watty to be on the board of directors of the Colored House of Reformation during a brief period he was not acting as a councilman.